matrix-org/matrix-spec-proposals/proposals/3872-space-organisation.md

 manually set by client interaction (like drag-and-drop reordering), and does not sort by an algorithm like alphabetical sorting.

-This helps the Space administrators organize the Space as they see fit, and can always be overriden client-side.
+This helps the Space administrators organize the Space as they see fit, and can always be overridden client-side.

 ## Potential Issues